JHolba/mutation_testing_superpower/README.md

 * All of the code is designed to be testable
 * Every requirement has a test and all code is needed for a requirement
-* All tests can fail when the corresponding requirement is not present
+* All tests can fail for some incorrect version of the code

 These are certainly great goals and TDD is a really efficient way of getting there.
 Its like buying the groceries on the way home from work,